OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:39

-Shelemiah, Nathan, Adaiah,
+Shelemiah, and Nathan, and Adaiah,

 ## Ezra 10:40

-Machnadebai, Shashai, Sharai,
+Machnadebai, and Shashai, and Sharai,

 ## Ezra 10:41

-Azarel, Shelemiah, Shemariah,
+Azarel, and Shelemiah, and Shemariah,

 ## Ezra 10:42

-Shallum, Amariah, and Joseph.
+Shallum, and Amariah, and Joseph.

 ## Ezra 10:43